kuzzleio/kuzzle-admin-console/README.md

 [![codecov](https://codecov.io/gh/kuzzleio/kuzzle-backoffice/branch/master/graph/badge.svg)](https://codecov.io/gh/kuzzleio/kuzzle-backoffice)

-# kuzzle Back-office
+# kuzzle Admin Console

-> This Kuzzle back office allow to manage your Kuzzle.
+> This Kuzzle Admin Console allow to manage your Kuzzle.
 You can manage in real-time your data, subscriptions and configuration.

 # About Kuzzle
 For UI and connected objects developers, Kuzzle is an open-source solution that handles all the data management